SF Civic Tech

 The problem

-Those who pay for a residence in San Francisco (all ages and backgrounds), and those considering it.
+All who pay to live in San Francisco, and those considering it.

-The initital project scope was to make building earthquake safety data available in an accessible manner, but we wanted to ask potential users about their needs and to validate the initial idea.
-Due to budget constraints, exploratory research was confined to surveys, with around 50 respondents, surfacing the following needs (in order of priority):
+While the original scope was to make local earthquake safety data accessibly available, we wanted to check user needs and to validate the idea.
+Due to budget constraints exploratory research was confined to surveys, with around 50 respondents, confirming the need for the original idea while also surfacing these priorities:

 1. Care when addressing earthquake safety concerns, as the topic surfaced existential wariness in users